bioperl/bioperl.github.io/howtos/Graphics.md

 However, it's quite easy to customize the display, making the script into a generally useful utility.
 The revised code is shown in example 6.

-'''Example 6.
-The embl2picture.pl script turns any EMBL or GenBank entry into a graphical rendering'''
+*Example 6.
+The embl2picture.pl script turns any EMBL or GenBank entry into a graphical rendering*

 ```perl